thinkRand/Script-for-automatic-mining-on-old-school-runescape-OSRS/README.md

 3. The angle of the camera can be a factor.
 It is better to maintain it vertical.

 ### Finally
 You are the unique responsible of how you use this script, and therefore for any problem/ ban on your account.
-This script do not imitate human on a 100% , do not abuse.
+This script do not imitate human on a 100%.

 I like to develop this macro with AHK and i will upgrade it over time.
 I will like to hear you, hit me up on discord and tell me if you found a bug or just how is going your mining journey.